nus-cs2113-AY2021S1/tp/docs/team/michaeldinata.md

 # Michael Dinata - Project Portfolio Page

 ## Overview
+AniChan is a desktop application created for anime translators to help efficiently manage their workload and time.
+It has a wide variety of tools that can help improve their workflow efficiency and translation accuracy.
+AniChan is built for fast typists, as such the user will interact with it through a CLI.
+It is written in Java with almost 14K LOC.

 ### Summary of Contributions
 This section shows a summary of my coding, documentation and other contributions to the team project.